-The State seeks a waiver of section 1932(a)(3) of the Act, which requires States to offer a choice of more that one PIHP or PAHP per 42 CFR 438.52.
-Please describe how the State will ensure this lack of choice of PIHI or PAHP is not detrimental to beneficiaries' ability to access services. of PATIF is not detrimental to beneficiallies, ability to access services.
+▼ The State seeks a waiver of section 1932(a)(3) of the Act, which requires States to offer a choice of more than one PIHP or PAHP per 42 CFR 438.52.
+Please describe how the State will ensure this lack of choice of PIHP or PAHP is not detrimental to beneficiaries' ability to access services.

+PIHP provider networks are robust enough to ensure access to all needed services and a choice of providers within the PIHP.
+PIHPs are also required to honor enrollee's requests to enroll a provider in a PIHP's provider network to the extent appropriate and possible.
+If a PIHP does not have the capacity to meet the needs of the enrollee, the PIHP is required to adequately and timely authorize and arrange for services with non-network providers.
 2. Details.
 The State will provide enrollees with the following choices (please replicate for each program in waiver): Program: "Family Care."

-Two or more MCOs Two or more primary care providers within one PCCM system.
-A PCCM or one or more MCOs Two or more PIHPs.
+Two or more MCOs

+Two or more primary care providers within one PCCM system.

+A PCCM or one or more MCOs

+Two or more PIHPs.
 Two or more PAHPs.

-Other: Potential beneficiaries meeting the level of care requirements for 1915 (c) waiver services have the choice between a Family Care PIHP and participation in the §1915(c) self-directed supports waiver called IRIS.
-IRIS is available in the same geographic service areas as Family Care.
-In some counties, some beneficiaries may also have the choice of more than one PIHP.
+Other:

+please describe In most counties, beneficiaries will have the choice of more than one PIHP.
+In all counties, the PIHP provider networks are robust enough to ensure access to all needed services.

 Those enrollees eligible only for State Plan services, because they do not meet the level of care requirements for 1915 (c) waiver services, have the choice of receiving those State Plan services through the PIHP or disenrolling and receiving all state plan services through regular Medicaid if they financially qualify for Medicaid.

-Section A: Program Description Part I: Program Overview C. Choice of MCOs, PIHPs, PAHPs, and PCCMs (2 of 3) 3.
-Rural Exception.
+Section A: Program Description

+Part I: Program Overview

+C. Choice of MCOs, PIHPs, PAHPs, and PCCMs (2 of 3)

+3. Rural Exception.
 The State seeks an exception for rural area residents under section 1932(a)(3)(B) of the Act and 42 CFR 438.52 (b), and assures CMS that it will meet the requirements in that regulation, including choice of physicians or case managers, and ability to go out of network in specified circumstances.
-The State will use the rural exception in th following areas ( "rural area" must be defined as any area other than an "urban area" as defined in 42 CFR 412.62 (f)(1)(ii)): ^ 4.
-1915(b)(4) Selective Contracting.
+The State will use the rural exception in the following areas ("rural area" must be defined as any area other than an "urban area" as defined in 42 CFR 412.62 (f)(1)(ii)):

+4. 1915(b)(4) Selective Contracting.

 Beneficiaries will be limited to a single provider in their service area Please define service area.

+Please define service area.

-Beneficiaries will be given a choice of providers in their service area Section A: Program Description Part I: Program Overview C. Choice of MCOs, PIHPs, PAHPs, and PCCMs (3 of 3)
+Beneficiaries will be given a choice of providers in their service area

+Section A: Program Description

+Part I: Program Overview